 Parks and Recreation makes every effort to speed up the process of making fields playable after large amounts of rain.
-We blow off standing water and when possible apply a drying agent.
-Over the past year, a number of youth leagues volunteers have been helping get fields deemed iffy for play by our crews potentially ready for play by the evening.
+We do our best to remove standing water and apply a drying agent as needed/necessary.
+A number of youth leagues volunteers have been helping get fields deemed iffy for play by our crews potentially ready for play by the evening.
 This inclusion has led to many more diamond fields being left open.

 Parks and Recreation waits until 2:45 p.m. before closing a field to give them as much time as possible to dry out before they are assessed.
 This process has been honed over the years to balance the desire to play the games or get in practices with the safety of participants and the long term-health of our limited athletic field space.

 As for rectangle fields, we have also honed the process to avoid making blanket cancellations as much as possible.
 We utilize two different types of grass on our fields – Bermuda grass and fescue – and there are some occasions where we are able to open fescue fields but not Bermuda, particularly during the first couple months of spring when Bermuda is still dormant and more prone to saturation.
 Conversely, there are times where more fescue fields are closed since they are more prone to having bare, muddy patches, particularly those at heavily used sites that double as park space or school recess space.
 Additionally, our programming liaison works closely with Arlington Soccer Association to get their input on field closings.